umee-network/umee/price-feeder/README.md

 The `account` section contains the oracle's feeder and validator account information.
 These are used to sign and populate data in pre-vote and vote oracle messages.

+### `keyring`

+The `keyring` section contains Keyring related material used to fetch the key pair associated with the oracle account that signs pre-vote and vote oracle messages.

 ### `rpc`

 The `rpc` section contains the Tendermint and Cosmos application gRPC endpoints.